thewillyan/vondel/README.md

 ## Microarchitecture

-The basic idea behind this design is to follow some tips from book _Structured Computer Organization - Andrew S. Tanenbaum_ while implementing a the ability to perform operations even if the main clock is in a non-edge level in order to reduce clock cycles.
+The basic idea behind this design is to follow some tips from the book _Structured Computer Organization - Andrew S. Tanenbaum_ while implementing the ability to perform operations even if the main clock is in a non-edge level in order to reduce clock cycles.

-For that we will use two [_datapaths_](https://en.wikipedia.org/wiki/Datapath) with one [_ALU_](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) each, but but the clock trigger of one is the opposite of the other, that is, ALU1 is falling-edge triggered and ALU2 is rising-edge triggered.
-Futhermore, the clock signal received in ALU2 is a function of the clock signal of ALU1.
+For that we will use two [_datapaths_](https://en.wikipedia.org/wiki/Datapath) with one [_ALU_](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) each, but the clock trigger of one is the opposite of the other, that is, ALU1 is falling-edge triggered and ALU2 is rising-edge triggered.
+Furthermore, the clock signal received in ALU2 is a function of the clock signal of ALU1.